 The City's focus over the next five years is to improve and sustain affordable housing, rental, homeownership, and economic opportunities for low- to moderate-income households in Santa Fe, as well as addressing the needs of the homeless.
 The City will accomplish this by administering program funds to service providers, supporting collaboration and strategically applying resources to community needs.
 These are not in the order of importance.

-I. Goal: Increase Opportunities for At Risk Populations

-Objectives: Creating Suitable Living Environments
+I. Goal: Reduced rate of cost burden and corresponding drop in poverty rate for homeless households and those in danger of becoming homeless.
+(Increase Opportunities for At Risk Populations) Objectives: Creating Suitable Living Environments

 Outcomes: Availability/Accessibility